lpzraf/flask-flashcards-app/README.md

 3. Run the app while in the directory with 'flask run'.

 Note: do not run the dev server in production due to security reasons.

+### Model-Template-View
+Or MVC(Model-View-Controller) outside Python.

+Model (Data) - usually from a DB but I'm using a json file with data.
+Template (Presentation) - generates the html using Jinja2.
+Views (Behavior) - Python functions mapped to urls.